nasirit/Install-RPD-Server/README.md

 2. Ensure that all files, including "RDPWInst.exe" and "rdpwrap.ini," are present in the same directory as the batch script.

-3. Right-click on the batch script and choose "Run as administrator" from the context menu.
+3. Right-click on the batch script (install.bat) and choose "Run as administrator" from the context menu.

 4. If User Account Control (UAC) prompts for permission, click "Yes" to continue.